Kielbasa: Types

-The most popular kiełbasa is also called "Kiełbasa Polska" ("Polish Sausage") or "Kiełbasa Starowiejska" ("Old Countryside Sausage").
+The most popular kiełbasa is also called "kiełbasa polska" ("Polish sausage") or "kiełbasa starowiejska" ("old countryside sausage").

-In Poland, kiełbasa is often served garnished with fried onions, and – in the form of cut pieces – smoked kiełbasa can be served cold, hot, boiled, baked or grilled.
-It can be cooked in soups such as żurek (sour rye soup), kapuśniak (cabbage soup), or grochówka (pea soup), baked or cooked with sauerkraut, or added to bean dishes and stews (notably bigos, a Polish national dish).
-Kiełbasa is also very popular served cold as cold cuts on a platter, usually for an appetizer at traditional Polish parties.
+In Poland, kiełbasa is often served garnished with fried onions.
+Smoked kiełbasa can be served cold, hot, boiled, baked or grilled.
+It is used in soups such as żurek (sour rye soup), kapuśniak (cabbage soup), or grochówka (pea soup), baked or cooked with sauerkraut, or added to bean dishes and stews (notably bigos, a Polish national dish).
+Kiełbasa is also very popular served as a cold cut on a platter, usually for an appetizer at traditional Polish parties.
 It is also a common snack (zagrycha) served with beer or plain vodka.

-A less widely encountered but equally popular variety of kiełbasa is the White Fresh (biała - i.e. "white").
-It is mainly used as a soup meat, and is therefore sold uncooked and unsmoked.
-When used, it is prepared by boiling, frying or boiling in soup in place of raw meat.
-This kiełbasa's taste is similar to a white Thuringian sausage.
-Traditionally served with barszcz biały.

 Ukraine

-In Ukraine, "kielbasa" is called "kovbasa".
-It is a general term that refers to a variety of sausages, including "domashnia" (homemade kovbasa), "pechinky" (liver kovbasa), and "vudzhena" (smoked kovbasa).
+In Ukraine, kielbasa is called "kovbasa".
+It is a general term that refers to a variety of sausages, including "domashnia" (homemade kovbasa), "pechinkova" (liver kovbasa), and "budzhena" (smoked kovbasa).

-It is served in a variety of ways such as fried with onions atop varenyky, sliced on rye bread, eaten with an egg and mustard sauce and lastly in "Yayeshnia z kovbasoyu i yarynoyu" a dish meaning fried sausage with bell pepper and scrambled eggs.
+It is served in a variety of ways, such as fried with onions atop varenyky, sliced on rye bread, or eaten with an egg.
 In Ukraine kovbasa may be roasted in an oven on both sides and stored in ceramic pots with lard.
-The sausage is often made at home however has become increasingly brought at markets and even supermarkets.
-Kovbasa also tends to accompany "pysanka" (dyed and decorated eggs) as well as the Orthodox Easter bread, paska, in baskets which is blessed by the Ukrainian Orthodox priests with holy water before being consumed.
+The sausage is often made at home; however, it has become increasingly common at markets and even supermarkets.
+Kovbasa also tends to accompany pysanky and krashanky (dyed and decorated eggs) as well as the Orthodox Easter bread, paska, in baskets which is blessed by the Ukrainian Orthodox priests with holy water before being consumed.

 The most generic forms of Ukrainian kovbasa include garlic.
 Those in the Ukrainian SSR of the late Soviet Union who prioritised welfare and economic issues over the 'national question' (independence) were often referred to as having a 'kovbasa mentality'.